Documentation Index

 8. Enable the connector for the target users.

-Step 3: End-user authentication
+End-user authentication

 Once the administrator configuration is complete, the integration is ready for end users.
 Upon first use, users must add the Docebo connector from the list of enterprise connectors made available by their MCP client administrators.
 After selecting the Docebo connector, they will click the authorization link to initiate the OAuth flow, securely linking their AI assistant profile to their Docebo user account.

-Best practice for SSO environments: advise your users to open a new browser tab, log into Docebo via their normal SSO route, and only then click the authorization link inside the MCP client.
+Advise your users to open a new browser tab, log into Docebo via their normal SSO route, and only then click the authorization link inside the MCP client.

 Once this one-time authentication is complete, users can access Docebo capabilities directly from their AI assistant going forward.